 Why doesn’t it feature higher then?
 No hatchback at launch!

-But despite that, the CX was a brilliant car of its time – supremely comfortable, safe, fast, stable and a joy to drive.
+However, despite that, the CX was a brilliant car of its time – supremely comfortable, safe, fast, stable and a joy to drive.
 It also looked amazing.
-Citroenistes decried it for not being the Deesse, but despite slightly more faddish styling than its 1955 predecessor, the CX has aged wonderfully, becoming a classic even before it went out of production in 1989/’90.
+Citroënistes decried it for not being the Deesse, but despite slightly more faddish styling than its 1955 predecessor, the CX has aged wonderfully, becoming a classic even before it went out of production in 1989/’90.

 Clearly logic didn’t define its victory for 1975 – because if it had done, there’d be a Volkswagen Golf sitting in this slot right now.